Certain capitalized terms referenced herein have the meanings ascribed to such terms in the Common Definitions.

 - Dependent children under the age of 21 who live with Member and dependent children under the age of 25 who are full-time students, as determined by IRS dependency requirements.

-- For a business Member, affiliated persons shall be limited to:
+- For a business user, affiliated persons shall be limited to:

 - The owner of the Company includes any natural person who is the owner, proprietor or general partner of the Company who: